Andris Biedriņš: Utah Jazz (2013–2014)

 On July 5, 2013, the Warriors reportedly agreed to trade Biedriņš to the Utah Jazz along with teammates Brandon Rush and Richard Jefferson in an attempt to clear salary cap space to acquire coveted free agent Andre Iguodala.
 The trade became official on July 10.
-Biedriņš ended up only playing 6 games for the Warriors in the 2013 - 2014 season, with the 6th game actually being his final NBA game ever.
-Biedriņš played his final game on December 16, 2013 in a 94 - 117 loss to the Miami Heat where he recorded 1 rebound in 2 mintues of playing time.
+Biedriņš ended up only playing 6 games for the Jazz in the 2013 - 2014 season, with the 6th game actually being his final NBA game ever.
+Biedriņš played his final game on December 16, 2013 in a 94 - 117 loss to the Miami Heat where he recorded 1 rebound in 2 minutes of playing time.

 On April 5, 2014, Biedriņš was waived by the Jazz.

 National team career

-Biedriņš has been active for his native Latvia since his teenage years.
+Biedriņš has been active for his native country Latvia since his teenage years.
 In 2001, the then-15-year-old Biedriņš was a member of the Latvian national team at the Euro Cadet Championship, where he finished 4th in scoring (16.3 ppg) and 3rd in rebounding (8.5 rpg).
 In 2002, Biedriņš participated in the Euro Junior Championship, where he averaged 6.6 points and 7.3 rebounds.
 He then competed in the 2004 Under-18 European Championship, averaging 21.8 points, 14.4 rebounds, 4.4 blocks and 3.8 steals.
 In a match against France, he played against fellow future NBA player Johan Petro, and Biedriņš scored 21 points and 16 rebounds.
 Other notable games were against Georgia (28 points, 11 rebounds) and Italy (26 points, 20 rebounds).

 International stats

 Personal life

 Biedriņš has one son, named Emīls.

 Biedriņš is well known for his involvement in several charities.
-He was active in Warriors community programs during his rookie season, participated in the team's Thanksgiving Food Serving at Patrick David's Cafe in Danville, California, hosted a half-time holiday party for underprivileged children at the Warriors game versus Memphis on December 22, attended the Warriors Kids Day celebration, as well as the Run With TMC Fantasy Camp reception, and also visited injured American troops just back from Iraq at the National Naval Medical Center outside of Washington, D.C., when the team was in the area in early March.
+He was active in the Warriors community programs during his rookie season, participated in the team's Thanksgiving Food Serving at Patrick David's Cafe in Danville, California, hosted a half-time holiday party for underprivileged children at the Warriors game versus Memphis on December 22, attended the Warriors Kids Day celebration, as well as the Run With TMC Fantasy Camp reception, and also visited injured American troops just back from Iraq at the National Naval Medical Center outside of Washington, D.C., when the team was in the area in early March.
 His English language skills were poor when he came to the U.S., but he taught himself to speak English in six months while training in Los Angeles prior to the 2004 NBA draft.